corvusMidnight/cometaNLP/README.md

-# cometa
+# COMETA
+Comments Extraction and Text Analysis:
-An NLP data and text analysis tool for Italian, Dutch, and English social media.
+An NLP data and text analysis tool for Italian, Dutch, and English social media comments.